Mother Hunger

 Were you NURTURED?

-Your mom may have remained consistently disconnected, or too preoccupied to read a book to help you fall asleep at night or failed to comfort you, especially when you were hurting.
+Your mom may have remained consistently disconnected or too preoccupied to read a book to help you fall asleep at night or failed to comfort you, especially when you were hurting.
 She may have ignored your feelings and wanted you to be there for her instead, as in caring for her pain and soothing her worn nerves.
-A caregiver who was not at all interested in you as a unique person, with gifts, talents, and treasures.
+A caregiver who was not at all interested in you as a unique person with gifts, talents, and treasures.
 Your mom may have had an addiction or mental or physical illness that superseded her ability to care for you.
-You may have had a sibling who was chronically ill that required more time and energy from your mom with nothing left to give to the rest of the family.
+You may have had a sibling who was chronically ill and required more time and energy from your mom, with nothing left to give to the rest of the family.

 Were you PROTECTED?